Felixburton7/Machine-Learning-Unsupervised-Learning-Implementing-K-Means-clustering/README.md

 ### Overview

-In this project, I implemented the k-means algorithm, an unsupervised learning technique.
-Unlike supervised learning, unsupervised learning involves finding hidden patterns or intrinsic structures in input data.
-The k-means algorithm is particularly useful for clustering, which groups data points into distinct clusters based on their similarities.
+This project showcases the implementation of the k-means algorithm, a core unsupervised learning technique, specifically applied to clustering text documents from Wikipedia.
+Unlike supervised learning, which depends on labeled data, unsupervised learning involves discovering hidden patterns or intrinsic structures within unlabeled data.
+The k-means algorithm is particularly effective for clustering, grouping data points into distinct clusters based on their similarities.

+The project involved several key aspects:

+Text Preprocessing: Converting text documents into numerical feature vectors using techniques like TF-IDF.
+Algorithm Implementation: Developing the k-means algorithm from scratch, covering initialization, assignment, and update steps.
-I focused on clustering text documents from Wikipedia using k-means.
-Throughout the project, I explored the effects of random initialization, varied the number of clusters, and evaluated the clustering results both quantitatively and qualitatively.
-The entire implementation was done from scratch without using pre-implemented classes from libraries like scikit-learn.
+Experimental Analysis: Exploring the effects of random initialization, varying the number of clusters, and evaluating clustering results both quantitatively and qualitatively.

 ### Technology Used